-Imagine sipping hot cocoa while you browse the creations of local artists and makers before snagging a few beautifully crafted, one-of-a kind-gift to bring home – not a bad way to catch the holiday spirit, support your local economy and get your shopping done!
+Imagine sipping hot cocoa while browsing the creations of local artists and makers before snagging a few beautifully crafted, one-of-a-kind gifts to bring home – not a bad way to feel some holiday spirit, support your local economy and get your shopping done!

 Many holiday markets include fun activities for families while others are the perfect venue for date night.
 Read on for our picks of the top holiday markets in the Northeast.

-Bring museum-quality art into your everyday life.
-Come meet and interact with more than 175 master artisans at the CraftBoston Holiday Show.
+Bring museum-quality art into your everyday life by browsing the works of more than 175 master artisans at the virtual CraftBoston Holiday Show.
 Choose from an incredible selection of traditional handmade crafts including jewelry, leather, clothing, furniture, ceramics, metal, glass, paper and wood.

 Harvard Square Holiday Craft Fair

-During multiple weekends in December, you can peruse the goods of craftspeople from all across New England at the Harvard Square Holiday Craft Fair in Cambridge, Mass.
-THis event promises a plethora of unique gift items, including jewelry, clothes, household items and more as well as a chance to connect with the people who make the gifts you want to give – or keep for yourself.
+During two weekends in December, you can peruse the goods of craftspeople from all across New England at the Harvard Square Holiday Craft Fair in Cambridge, Mass.
+This event promises a plethora of unique gift items, including jewelry, clothes, household items and more as well as a chance to connect with the people who make the gifts you want to give – or keep for yourself.